 - Highlight: 40.7% of households are made up of couples with children

-- Housing: 73% of households purchasing or fully own their home
+- Housing: 73% of households own their home

 Bulli has a mix of everything when it comes to homes: from former workers’ cottages on large blocks, to designer homes along the beach, there’s a diverse range of housing to suit lifestyles and budgets.
 Bulli is fast becoming a popular suburb for people wanting to move out of Sydney’s sprawl.
 With lifestyle options, stunning beaches, and with easy access to Wollongong and Sydney, it’s not hard to see why.

 The original inhabitants of this land were local Dharawal communities of Aboriginal people.
 The original Aboriginal name for the area was Bulla or Bulla Bulla, meaning “two mountains”.
 After settlement, early land grants were made, however, it was not until 1850 when Bulli coalfield was opened that Bulli came into prominence.
 In 1867, Bulli Pass was built to improve access.
 Several historic buildings still exist in Bulli, including Bulli Family Hotel (1889), Denmark Hotel and Stables (1877), Methodist Manse and Church (1865) and Bulli Cemetery (1876).
 For a full history, see Wollongong City Council’s website.